Levi-Hutchins/AES_Encryption_System/README.md

 </p>
 </details>

 ### NOTE: If you are going to use this program be sure to change the paths / files in some of the programs.
+The Encrypted and Decrypted files in the output folder are of the image1.jpg located inside the image folder.